CycloneDX/guides/SBOM/en/0x10-Introduction.md

 "_a formal, machine-readable inventory of software components and dependencies, information about those components, and their hierarchical relationships_".
 OWASP CycloneDX implements this definition and extends it in many ways, including the inclusion of services as a foundational component necessary in software bill of materials.

+## The Role of SBOM in Software Transparency
+Software transparency involves providing clear and accurate information about the components used in an application, including their name, version, the supplier, and any dependencies required by the component.
+This information helps identify and manage the risks associated with software, while also enabling compliance with relevant regulations and standards.
+With the growing importance of software in our daily lives, transparency is critical to building trust in software and ensuring that it is safe, secure, and reliable.

+SBOMs are the vehicle through which software transparency can be achieved.
+With SBOMs, parties throughout the software supply chain can leverage the information within to enable a myriad of different use cases that would not otherwise be easily achievable.
+SBOMs play a vital role in promoting software transparency, enabling users to make informed decisions about the software they use.

 ## High-Level SBOM Use Cases
 A complete and accurate inventory of all first-party and third-party components is essential for risk identification.